maxgoren/MGCBasic/README.md

 # MGCBasic
 A *very* basic BASIC interpreter.

-As it stands, code should be passed to the interpreter as a vector of strings.
+It has a REPL BASIC environement, or you can pass code supplied as a vector of strings as shown below.
 I told you this was *very* basic.

-Syntax is derived from the "Tiny BASIC" specification, which is so kind as to include a complete BNF grammar, alot which i ignored, the rest of which i probably misunderstood.
+Syntax is *derived* from the "Tiny BASIC" specification(ahem, wikipedia page), which is so kind as to include a complete BNF grammar, alot which i ignored, the rest of which i adapted poorly.

 Currently supported(i use the term loosely):
   - assign integers to variable names using 'let var := <number>' (yes, assignment is done with :=, my implementation my choice :D)